AaronDavidSchneider/chemcomp_wiki/doc/source/File-Structure/Config-File.rst

     DEF_R_OUT:                    1000     # outer r boundary (in AU)
     DEF_GRIDSIZE:                 500      # radial gridsize
     DEF_LIN_SPACING:              False    # Spacing of radial grid
+    DEF_TIMESTEP:                 10       # custom timestep in years (use 10 years to be safe)

   output:
     name:                        Bert     # name of output file.
 Will be overwritten if you use a job.yaml